Metformin is one of the most prescribed drugs on the planet with over 120 million people taking it for type 2 diabetes management and weight loss.

 Lactic acidosis

-Metformin comes with a “black box” warning about this risk, the most severe warning that the Food and Drug Administration (FDA) issues.
+Metformin comes with a “black box” warning about this risk, the most severe warning that the U.S. Food and Drug Administration (FDA) issues.

 Almost all cases of lactic acidosis from metformin use are results of overdoses – not normal use of the drug.